bjhodge/GroundUp/GroundUp Notes.md

 # To Do List

-- Add Homepage and Contact Us content
+- Add Homepage content and upload logo
-- Add services to drop down in _navbar.html.erb with links to each services page
-- Once services pages are created, fill in content for each page
+- figure out how to upload pictures to the homepage